ReelDx/medvidio-wordpress-plugin/README.md

 You must specify the private and public keys associated with the medvidio 'application' that created the video.
 These are available from your medvidio account dashboard at https://mercury.reeldx.com/#/applications (click on the little pencil to the right).

-You must also specify the width and height of the player during playback.

 You can optionally specify a Description for the video.
 This description will be inserted immediately after the player in the Wordpress document.